|

 application within 1 year of the Provisional filing date.

-- Application published 18 months from first filing date.
+f.
+Application is published 18 months from first filing date.

 V. National Phase Applications